“Is there a way to strengthen someone’s willpower?”

 A final exercise is to simply be more mindful of your decisions throughout the day.
 We are often so lost in thought, that our actions become automatic.
 Taking time to think about why you are making your daily decisions will increase your ability to focus and resist temptations.

 To get started, try to catch yourself in an automatic behavior and ask yourself why you are doing it.
 This may be questioning why you are eating cereal instead of eggs for breakfast, or it may be questioning why exactly you put 2 sugars in your coffee.
 Any way you can think consciously about a typical automatic behavior will increase your focus and self-control.
+Try this behavior change program, which will help you reprogram some of your automatic decisions.

 Like all muscles in the body, willpower can be strengthened with the right practice.
 Above you will find 10 practical and effective ways to strengthen your self-control, focus and perseverance.
 Do not try to do all 10 at once.